Mission Foods

 Per Month

-To summarize, you will pick up product from the warehouse and deliver product to existing accounts that includes supermarkets usually starting in the morning hours.
+To summarize, you will deliver product to existing accounts that includes supermarkets usually starting in the morning hours.
 Your responsibilities will include the following: evaluating and creating an order of product needed for the shelf, pull the order from your inventory, receive the order through the back door, and then fill the order to the shelf.
+After servicing your accounts for the day you will proceed to the warehouse to pick up additional product for deliveries the following day.

 What are the current average sales for this route?